cozy/cozy-papillon/README.md

 ### Maintainer

-The lead maintainer for Ogma is [cozy](https://github.com/cozy), send him/her a :beers: to say hello!
+The lead maintainer for Cozy Papillon is [cozy](https://github.com/cozy), send him/her a :beers: to say hello!

 ### Get in touch